-This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.

-Our internal assessments during 2020/21 show that pupils in receipt of PPG achieved significantly below their non-disadvantaged peers in most year groups.
-The greatest impact is where pupils are also classed as SEND.
-Boys in receipt of PPG are were particularly affected in some year groups.
-The outcomes we aimed to achieve in our previous strategy by the end of 2020/21 were therefore not fully realised.
+Our internal assessments during 2021/22 show that although pupils in receipt of PPG achieved below their non-disadvantaged peers in most year groups, their outcomes improved significantly from the previous year.
+The greatest impact on outcomes is where PPG pupils are also classed as SEND.
+Boys in receipt of PPG were particularly affected in some year groups.
+Progress was made against the outcomes we aimed to achieve in our previous strategy by the end of 2020/21.
+While gaps in attainment persist between PPG pupils and their peers, these have closed over the last year.